AdobeDocs/campaign-classic.en/help/web/using/publishing-a-web-form.md

   * If the web form already exists on the new instance, this is a modification on an existing form.
 If the old version of the form was **[!UICONTROL Online]**, the old version remains online until the new version of the form is [published](#publishing-a-form) again on the new instance.

+///For RN:

+* Now, when a web form has the **Pending publication** status, it must be published before it becomes **Online** and accessible through the web form URL in a web browser.
+[Read more](../../web/using/publishing-a-web-form.md#life-cycle-of-a-form)